painor/aiookru/README.md

 pip install aiookru
 ```

-To use OK API you need a registered app and login in the social network.
+To use OK API you need a registered app and account in the social network.

 1. Sign up in [ok.ru](https://ok.ru)
 2. Create **external** application.